 The Official Community Plan is a statement of objectives and policies that guide Council’s planning and land use management decisions.
-The OCP is a living document, and adapts to new trends and issues expected to arise over the coming twenty-year period while also responding to the ever changing circumstances in the Town of Gibsons.
+The OCP is a living document, and adapts to new trends and issues expected to arise over the coming 20-year period, while also responding to the ever changing circumstances in the Town of Gibsons.

 Official Community Plans are usually reviewed/refined every five years to ensure that the OCP continues to meet community needs.
 The Town of Gibsons Smart Plan was first adopted on April 19, 2005.

-The Official Community Plan Update was adopted on March 17, 2015, after an 18 month review process.
-Below, the final adopted Official Community Plan is provided:
+The Official Community Plan Update was adopted on March 17, 2015, after an 18-month review process.
+Since then, a number of amendments have been made to the OCP (see list of Amendments on Smart Plan – page 1 and page 2.)

 - OCP – Part ABC Smart Plan: Town-wide policies and all Development Permit Areas